pranathi-does-stuff/monitor-occupier/README.md

 # monitor-occupier
-A website for the monitor you don't know what to put on.
+A website for the monitor you don't know how to fill.